-Allfunds Bank, S.A.U. (hereinafter, "the Bank" or "AFB") was incorporated in Madrid on 14 December 2000.
-The Bank is a public limited company subject to the rules and regulations applicable to banks operating in Spain, which has its registered office at calle Estafeta 6 -Complejo Plaza de la Fuente, Edificio 3, La Moraleja (Madrid).
-The Bank is registered in the Bank of Spain's Official Register of financial institutions under code 0011.
+Allfunds Bank, S.A.U. (hereinafter, "the bank", "the entity" or "Allfunds Bank") was incorporated in Madrid on 14 December 2000.
+The Bank is a public limited company subject to the rules and regulations applicable to banks operating in Spain, which has its registered office at calle Estafeta 6 - Complejo Plaza de la Fuente, Edificio 3, La Moraleja (Madrid)3.
+The bank is registered in the Bank of Spain's Official Register of financial institutions under code 0011.